EDUC-5003. Sociology of Education

 The Secondary English methods course exposes pre-service teachers to the elements that support current methods of teaching literature to middle and high school students (2011).
 The course text provides a framework for examining methods based on a social constructivist premise.
 The course will also expose pre-service teachers to recent adolescent literature.
 Learning outcomes in the course include: designing and participating in book club discussions, developing units of literature instruction, writing about assessment and evaluation for the secondary English classroom, understanding curriculum outcomes for secondary English lessons and other topics that we encounter during the course.
 Students in the course will be asked to consider what they value in literature instruction, what they believe about individual differences, how the reading abilities of their students affects their teaching, planning and assessment.
 Subsequently students in the course will consider and design planning models for effective instruction.

 EDUC-5823.
 Writing for All Teachers: Critical and Multiple Perspectives Across the Disciplines

-This course uses an interdisciplinary approach to exposes teachers to writing across disciplines.
+This course uses an interdisciplinary approach to expose teachers to writing across disciplines.
 Based on the belief that writing is a significant indicator of academic success, the course stresses the importance of communicating ideas and information in all subject areas.
-It will enable teachers to demonstrate and model good writing across various curricula.
+It enables teachers to demonstrate and model good writing across various curricula.
 It is designed for every teacher who wishes to learn how to improve student writing.

 EDUC-5833.
 Teaching Secondary Math & Science